 One of the most concerning health issues for any dog owner to worry about is hip dysplasia, which is very common with Siberian Huskies.

 This condition can lead to severe changes in the hip joint.
 Not only is it expensive to treat, it’s also quite painful for dogs affected by it.
 In many cases, both hips are impacted by dysplasia.
+Learning the symptoms of hip dysplasia can help you detect problems early on and reduce the severity in the long run.

 This leads to more pain for the dog as well as higher treatment costs.
 Unfortunately, there is no specific age when hip dysplasia appears in dogs.
 For some Huskies, the condition will crop up during middle age, but it can also present itself later in life.